heartaway/jenkinsboard/README.md

 jenkinsboard
 ============

-web app dashboard for jenkins .
+Web app dashboard for jenkins .
+Plugins for aone2 so far.